campersonguy/CPT-AT-3/README.md

     - UserData: Select data from a specific user, sort by most recently created users.
     - PostData: Sort by the top 50 most liked/viewed posts, sort by posts within the last (timeframe).

-## **Week 6 + 7[^1] - Creating and Styling Webpages (HTML/CSS)**
+## **Weeks 6, 7 and 8 - Creating and Styling Webpages (HTML/CSS)**

-[^1]: I swear this is not a six seven joke you have to believe me

 **25/8/25 - Setting up the Frontend**
 - I started the lesson by finishing up the meetings from the last period.
 Then, I started to go through the second setup document and copied the code into the appropriate files.
 However, when I got up to rendering the website, I couldn't get it to load and got hit with a Jinga2 error.
 Instead of fixing it, I went through the rest of the docs just in case it would work when I finished (it didn't).
 I couldn't figure out how to get it to render the page, so instead I left it as is and waited for the double CPT on Thursday to get it fixed.

 **28/8/25 - Fixing the Rendering and Designing a Page**
 - I managed to deduce that it was an issue with trying to load the page, as it stated that the error was `Template not found:` with an incorrect pathing to `index.html`.
 By fixing the pathing to fit the file directory I had, I managed to get `index.html` loaded onto the page by using the link in the terminal after running `python main.py` once I ran `cd Flask` first so the command can access `main.py`.
 Afterwards, I linked up `style.css` and `favicon.png` so the page would display with a logo and render the stylesheet properly (except for the first image that has an incorrect link and can't render), and redirected one of the links on the navigation bar to a page that I had created, `homepage.html`, to be able to show the original page had loaded as well as being able to display any new pages I would create.
-I aimed to recreate the first page that had been initially designed on Canva, and then to link a signup and login page.
+- I aimed to recreate the first page that had been initially designed on Canva, and then to link a signup and login page.
 Before starting, I went through the HTML/CSS and JavaScript courses on Grok to refresh myself, and then I started designing the page.
 I only managed to add a gradient background, an image, some text and two buttons onto the page before the lesson ended.

 ```
 body {
     background: linear-gradient(to right, rgb(0, 0, 172), rgb(31, 31, 74));
     text-align: center;
+}

+img {
+    display: block;
+    margin-left: auto;
+    margin-right: auto;
+    width: 350px;
 }
 ```